ivotron/popperci-paper/paper/paper.md

 author:
 - name: "Ivo Jimenez"
   affiliation: "_UC Santa Cruz_"
-  email: "`ivo@soe.ucsc.edu`"
+  email: "`ivo@cs.ucsc.edu`"
 - name: "Carlos Maltzahn"
   affiliation: "_UC Santa Cruz_"
-  email: "`carlosm@soe.ucsc.edu`"
+  email: "`carlosm@cs.ucsc.edu`"
 abstract: |
-  PopperCI is a service hosted at UC Santa Cruz that allows researchers to automate the end-to-end execution and validation of experiments.
-PopperCI assumes that experiments follow Popper, a recently proposed convention for implementing experiments and writing articles following a DevOps approach.
-PopperCI can be used to run experiments on public or government-fundend cloud infrastructures.
+  This paper describes PopperCI, a continous integration (CI) service for experiments hosted at UC Santa Cruz that allows researchers to automate the end-to-end execution and validation of experiments.
+  PopperCI assumes that experiments follow Popper, a convention for implementing experiments and writing articles following a DevOps approach that has been proposed recently.
+PopperCI runs experiments on public, private or government-fundend cloud infrastructures in a fully automated way.
 In this paper we describe the design and implementation of PopperCI, and present a use case that illustrates the usefulness of this service.
 documentclass: ieeetran